Integration & Alerting

 Gunshot detection is included with all HALOs.
 IPVideo has a patent pending algorithm built into each HALO improving identification of gunshot events with Dual Authentication.
 HALO incorporates frequency and sound pattern with percussion to detect gunshot in 360 degrees at a 25’ radius for almost 2,000 square feet of coverage and does not require line of site.

 What is the detection range?

-HALO can typically cover 144 square feet with normal ceiling heights(8ft) for vape sensor however other sensors work effectively up to 1000 square feet.
+HALO can typically cover 144 square feet with normal ceiling heights(8ft) for vape sensor however other sensors work effectively up to 1963 square feet.
 Its coverage area will also vary by the ventilation in the room, the ceiling height will also be a contributing factor.
-A pendant mount option is available to keep HALO at its recommend height of 8 feet.
+A pendant mount option is available to keep HALO at its recommended height of 8 feet.